 A note on language and terminology

 The Commission respects diversity of all kinds.
 We acknowledge the significance of language.
 The use of particular words can be empowering or disempowering.
 We also acknowledge that the use of terminology is contested and can change over time.
+(Transgender Victoria has a useful list of definitions of words used in the community.)

 The Commission has created this section of its website to make information about LGBTI rights issues more accessible to the community.
 In doing so, we also want to acknowledge that LGBTI people form a diverse group and are subject to different discrimination and human rights issues.
 In particular, equality issues relating to trans and intersex people can be very different to those relating to sexual orientation.

 However, we are mindful that some trans and intersex people feel strongly about the benefits of affiliation with the gay, lesbian and bisexual community.
-For this reason, and because of its use internationally, the Commission has used the initialisation 'LGBTI' which stands for lesbian, gay, bisexual, trans and intersex.
+For this reason, and because of its use internationally, the Commission has used the initialism 'LGBTI' which stands for lesbian, gay, bisexual, trans and intersex.

 These are not all terms that appear in the Equal Opportunity Act 2010.
 Depending on their circumstances, people may find a range of protections from discrimination on the basis of sex, physical features, lawful sexual activity, sexual orientation, gender identity and disability.